-With May 7 just weeks away you’re in the home stretch of your marathon training.
-Over the last few months you’ve covered many miles and are feeling pretty good about your training.
-Now that we’re into April it’s time to prepare for race day and beyond.
+With May 3 just weeks away, you’re in the home stretch of your marathon training.
+Over the last few months, you’ve covered many miles and are feeling pretty good about your training.
+Now that we’re into April, it’s time to prepare for race day and beyond.

 6. Race Day

-You also will want to warm-up.
+You also will want to warm up.
 Begin your warm-up 45 to 60 minutes before your start.
-Vonda Wright, MD, has a dynamic warm-up she suggests for runners that incorporates light jogging and dynamic stretching.

 7. Post-Race Recovery

 Congratulations!
 You completed the Dick’s Sports Goods Pittsburgh Marathon and are officially a Runner of Steel.
-After accomplishing such a feat it’s natural to be exhausted and headed towards the couch.
+After accomplishing such a feat, it’s natural to feel exhausted and head toward the couch.
 Our experts recommend the first thing you do before celebrating with friends is to keep moving.
-After running for hours your body will recover faster if the muscles have a chance to cool down.
+After running for hours, your body will recover faster if the muscles have a chance to cool down.

-While you’re moving around remember to hydrate.
-The race left your body dehydrated and you must first replace the lost electrolytes and carbohydrates.
-You can do this by consuming water or a sports drinks and a small snack.
-After a race of this length it’s especially important to limit alcohol consumption.
+While you’re moving around, remember to hydrate.
+The race left your body dehydrated, and you must first replace the lost electrolytes and carbohydrates.
+You can do this by consuming water or a sports drink and a small snack.
+After a race of this length, it’s especially important to limit alcohol consumption.